Rising Sun (1993 film): Plot

 Nakamoto is in the midst of sensitive negotiations for the acquisition of an American semiconductor company, with Senator John Morton, a guest at the party, abruptly changing his stance on a bill that would prevent the merger from going through.
 Suspecting his sudden shift is somehow related to the murder, Connor and Smith attempt to interview him at his campaign office, but without success.
 Upon returning to Smith's apartment, the duo find Sakamura alive and well.
 He reveals that he was being tailed that day by Tanaka, a Nakamoto security agent attempting to locate the original disc.
 Not wanting to be seen with Sakamura, Tanaka stole his sports car and committed suicide by crashing it.
 Sakamura gives Connor the original disc, but before he can leave, Lt.
 Graham arrives with Ishihara.
 Sakamura is killed fighting off Ishihara's men, and Smith is shot and left for dead, surviving only thanks to a bulletproof vest.

 After being interrogated, Smith is put on paid leave due to an ongoing investigation of an earlier corruption charge.
-Regrouping with Connor and Jingo, the three view the original surveillance footage, which shows Senator Morton performing erotic asphyxiation on Cheryl.
+Regrouping with Connor and Jingo, the three view the original surveillance footage, which shows Senator Morton having sex with Cheryl and performing erotic asphyxiation on her.
 Falsely believing he killed her, Morton changes his position on the regulation bill to stay in Nakamoto's good graces.
 After leaving the boardroom, the footage shows another figure approaching and killing Cheryl by strangulation.

 Hoping to draw the killer out, Connor and Smith fax Morton stills of the footage showing his involvement in the murder.
 Morton contacts Ishihara, revealing the executive to be in on the cover-up, and then Morton commits suicide.
 Connor, Smith, and Jingo interrupt the merger negotiations to show Nakamoto President Yoshida the surveillance footage.
 Bob Richmond, an American lawyer working for Nakamoto, reveals that he is the real killer and tries to run away, only to be killed by Eddie Sakamura's yakuza friends.